nicandr0/claude-code-cli/README.md

 Minimal Docker image for the official Anthropic Claude Code CLI.
 Native MCP server support, native plugin marketplace, native skills, agents, and sub-agents — all as shipped by Anthropic, unmodified.
+Verified end-to-end (build, restart persistence, MCP round-trip, plugin install, skill invocation, sub-agent spawn, container recreate) before being tagged `validated` and pushed.

+## What's actually in the image

+- Base: `node:22-bookworm-slim`
+- Runs as a dedicated non-root user (`claude`), not root
+- `DISABLE_AUTOUPDATER=1` set as a Dockerfile `ENV`
+- `CLAUDE_CONFIG_DIR=/home/claude/.claude` — where login credentials and
+  Claude Code settings live
+- npm global prefix redirected to `/home/claude/.npm-global` so global installs don't need root
+- Extra packages: `git`, `curl`, `ca-certificates`, `ripgrep`, `procps` (ripgrep backs Claude Code's Grep tool; procps is for basic process visibility inside the container)
+- Installs `@anthropic-ai/claude-code@latest` via npm at build time — no version pin baked in.
+To pin a version, edit the `npm install` line in the Dockerfile directly (`@anthropic-ai/claude-code@X.Y.Z`) and rebuild.
+- `ENTRYPOINT ["sleep", "infinity"]` — the container does nothing on its own; you drive it via `docker exec`

 ## Installation method

 Uses `npm install -g @anthropic-ai/claude-code`.
-Anthropic's currently
-recommended install method is `curl -fsSL https://claude.ai/install.sh | bash`, but that script returns HTTP 403 when run from Docker builds or CI (Cloudflare blocks non-browser automated requests — see [anthropics/claude-code#36306](https://github.com/anthropics/claude-code/issues/36306)). npm is marked deprecated in upstream docs but remains published and functional, and is the reliable option for unattended builds until that issue is resolved.
-Revisit this Dockerfile if/when it closes.
+Anthropic's currently recommended install method is `curl -fsSL https://claude.ai/install.sh | bash`, but that script returns HTTP 403 when run from Docker builds or CI (Cloudflare blocks non-browser automated requests — see [anthropics/claude-code#36306](https://github.com/anthropics/claude-code/issues/36306)). npm is marked deprecated in upstream docs but remains published and functional, and is the reliable option for unattended builds until that issue is resolved.

 ## Build